Master's Programme in Mathematics

 The Master's Degree in Mathematics at the University of Ljubljana is a second cycle Bologna degree with 120 ECTS.
 To enrol, you need a first cycle Bologna degree (or equivalent) in mathematics or a related field.

 The department offers a wide selection of semester-long courses, and you are free to select the ones that suit your background and goals.
-There are only two requirements: you need to pass either Measure Theory or Introduction to Functional Analysis, and you need to pass at least one class from four of the following five fields: algebra / discrete mathematics, geometry / topology, numerical mathematics, financial mathematics / probability / statistics, and theoretical computer science.
+There is only one requirement: you need to pass either Measure theory or Introduction to functional analysis.
 You can also take up to four courses from other programmes offered by the University of Ljubljana.

 Students typically choose five courses in the first three semesters, and one in the fourth semester.
 Most courses have three hours a week of lectures and two hours a week of problem sessions.
 In applied courses, there are two hours a week of lectures and two hours a week of problem sessions, and you need to choose and complete a project, usually involving some programming.